-(This Is Part Three of Our “Data Governance Anti-Patterns Series,” Part II Can Be Found Here).
+(This Is Part III of Our “Data Governance Anti-Patterns Series,” Part II Can Be Found Here).

 Anti-patterns are behaviors that take bad problems and lead to even worse solutions.
 In the world of data governance, they’re everywhere.
 Today’s anti-pattern probably isn’t thought of as a “pattern” at all because it feels so obvious, and (on the surface) is too “easy” – you share data by giving someone a copy.
 This is plain wrong, and we’ll explain why.